fengxia41103/myblog/content/workspace/openstack/ironic.md

 }
 </pre>

-## Step 7: Create a NOVA instance based on image and flavor
+## Create a NOVA instance based on image and flavor

 + Service: Nova
 + Method: `POST`